-I have taught undergraduate mathematics at the University of Maryland University College since 2010.
-UMUC’s classes are primarily delivered via distance education, though some courses are “hybrid” including a weekly session on campus, usually at the University of Maryland, College Park.
-At UMUC, I routinely teach the introductory mathematics courses:
+I have taught undergraduate mathematics at the University of Maryland Global Campus since 2010, when it was called the University of Maryland University College.
+UMGC’s classes are primarily delivered via distance education, though some courses are “hybrid” including a weekly session on campus, usually at the University of Maryland, College Park.
+At UMGC, I routinely teach the introductory mathematics courses:

 - MATH 106 Finite Mathematics A survey of basic business mathematics.
 This course includes an introduction to mathematical finance (loan and annuity modeling), simple matrix mathematics, linear programming, set theory, and basic probability.

 - MATH 107 College Algebra A gentle introduction college-level algebra including equations, inequalities, graphing, and polynomial and exponential equations.

 I have also taught other courses from the mathematics program:

 - MATH 012 Intermediate Algebra A development course preparing students for one of the core college-level math courses listed above.
 This course introduces many algebraic concepts.